aarniolaura/aarniolaura.github.io/cmdline_course.md

 We also used `make` to compile a C program manually.
 For this we first downloaded the program file, then prepared the compilation with `./configure`.
 When the makefile was ready, we used `make` to do the required connections, and finally `make install` to finish the installation of the program.

 ### Week 6.
 Version Control
 Sixth week consisted mostly of Git and GitHub tutorials.
-It is useful to use version control (to keep track of all the modifications made and it is possible to return to an earlier version of the code).
+It is useful to use version control so we can keep track of all the modifications made.
+That way it is also possible to return to an earlier version of the code that is still working properly.
 We learned to use some fundamental git commands in the command line, such as:
 * `git init` (to create a local repository)
-* `git status` (to check if the changes have been added from the working directory to the staging area, and if there is any changes to be committed to the git repository)
+* `git status` (to check if the changes have been added from the working directory to the staging area, and if there are any changes to be committed to the git repository)
 * `git add –A` (to add all the changes to the staging area)
 * `git commit –m “message”` (to commit all changes to the repository)
 * `git pull origin master` (to get the newest version of the code)
 * `git push origin master` (to push the committed changes to the remote repository) In addition, we learned how to make new branches, which can later be merged with the master branch.

 ### Week 7.
 Building Webpages Using GitHub Pages
+The last week of the course was to do a project using GitHub pages, Jekyll and Markdown.